rsyncOSX/RsyncUI/README.md

 [![GitHub license](https://img.shields.io/github/license/rsyncOSX/RsyncOSX)](https://github.com/rsyncOSX/RsyncSwiftUI/blob/master/Licence.MD)

 The code is in development and may be unstable.
-The execution part is stable.
-For more info check the link below.
+For more info about the development and the progress, please check [the todo list](https://rsyncui.netlify.app/post/todo/).

-The development commenced in December 2020 and the next release of RsyncOSX will be sometime before summer 2021.
-The next version is build for **macOS Big Sur** only.
+The development commenced in December 2020 and RsyncUI will be relased sometime before summer 2021.
+The next version is build for **macOS Big Sur** and later only.
 The name of the next version is **RsyncUI**.
-It is built for macOS Big Sur and later, that is why it will be released as a new appliction and not replace the current version of RsyncOSX.
+Because it is built for macOS Big Sur and later, it will be released as a new appliction and not replace the current version of RsyncOSX.

 The current version of RsyncOSX is a Swift and Storyboard (View Controllers) developed macOS application.
+RsyncUI is a SwiftUI based application.
 SwiftUI is a framework for UI and it replaces the Storyboards and the code for the View Controllers.

-A new [site for documentation](https://rsyncui.netlify.app) is also in development.
-The documentation in the site will be updated as part of the development of next version.
+A new [site for documentation](https://rsyncui.netlify.app) is in development.
+The documentation will be updated as part of the development of next version.

 ## Dependencies